 You might be surprised at the number of accommodations available for standardized test takers.
 The long list includes familiar accommodations for students with learning disabilities, such as extended time and added breaks, as well as accommodations for students with physical needs, like wheelchair accessibility or permission to eat and drink during testing in the case of students with diabetes.
 If your student already receives in-class accommodations, there is a high probability he or she can request those same accommodations for the SAT or ACT.

 If your student has not officially been assessed for a learning disability and does not have an Individualized Education Plan (IEP) or 504 plan that indicates specific accommodations for which your student is eligible, he or she must start the process with testing, then create an IEP or 504 plan.
-You can learn more about how to pursue psycho-educational testing here.
+Common concerns regarding testing are addressed here.
 Although having an IEP or 504 plan is not a guarantee that a student will receive accommodations on a standardized test, it is the first step to demonstrating it is a need and that the student is currently using those accommodations to take in-class tests.

 If your student already has an IEP or 504 plan in place, the process for requesting testing accommodations is not difficult, especially if you work with your school.
 Once you have decided to request testing accommodations for your student, it’s time to confirm which test your child will take as the accommodation process differs between the SAT and ACT.
 For both the SAT and ACT, students generally work with the SSD (Services for Students with Disabilities) Coordinator at their school.
 The SSD Coordinator is able to submit requests online and provide documentation.